LLM Benchmark Leaderboard

 - 5 Click "What is X?" links to expand descriptions of each benchmark.

-- What is MMLU?
+- What is SWE-bench Verified?

-- What is HumanEval?
+- What is GPQA Diamond?

 - Are these benchmarks still reliable?